-- representing an on-paper loss to him of USD136,416.83.
-Despite this, Client B has not: - 150.1 complained to MGL about the decrease in value, or sought advice from MGL as to what to do with the shares; or - purchased any shares in any other company, or made any other investments whatsoever, through MGL (see paragraph 140 above). - 151.
-MGL has also not to date received: - any explanation from Client B as to why a refund from the development company referred to in paragraph 147 above was paid to him by an apparently non-existent, or at least incorrectly named, company called "Gee Square FZE", or the links which that company may have to the Essel Group of Companies (see paragraphs 143 and 144 above); - any explanation from Client B as to why a refund relating to land development was noted in the description of the transaction in the bank account statement as a "payment for travel advance" (see paragraph 143.1 above); and - any supporting documentation from Client B which verifies the refund relating to land development. - 152.
-On 11 February 2018, SM2 filed a Suspicious Activity Report with the Central Bank of the UAE in regard to Client B's transactions. - 153.
-SM1 states that, in regard to these transactions, he left it to EE7 and the compliance function to make the necessary inquiries of Client B and to obtain the necessary documentation from him.
-He said that, once he was advised by SM2 that a Suspicious Activity Report was required to be filed, he gave the order to do so. - 154.
+- 154. When asked for his strategy behind the investment in Company S and his knowledge about the company, Client B stated in an email to MGL dated 18 December 2017 that: - 154.1 he has been an investor in the stock market since 2003; - 154.2 at his current age (i.e. 35 years old) he can take risks that he would not be able to take if he was older; - 154.3 the international media was "abuzz" with news about the Essel Group's purchase of shares in Company S; and - 154.4 he wished to invest "aggressively" in Company S and felt that the investment would give him "strong returns in the future". - 155.
+Since Client B purchased the shares in Company S, the value of the shares has decreased by 60% or more.
+As at 11 September 2019, each share in Company S is worth approximately USD0.0076.
+Client B's shares are therefore worth USD16,112, representing an on-paper loss to him of USD136,416.83.
+Despite this, Client B has not: - 155.1 complained to MGL about the decrease in value, or sought advice from MGL as to what to do with the shares; or - 155.2 purchased any shares in any other company, or made any other investments whatsoever, through MGL (see paragraph 145 above). - 156.
+MGL has also not to date received: - 156.1 any explanation from Client B as to why a refund from the development company referred to in paragraph 152 above was paid to him by an apparently non-existent, or at least incorrectly named, company called "Gee Square FZE", or the links which that company may have to the Essel Group of Companies (see paragraphs 148 and 149 above);

+- 156.2 any explanation from Client B as to why a refund relating to land development was noted in the description of the transaction in the bank account statement as a "payment for travel advance" (see paragraph 148.1 above); and - 156.3 any supporting documentation from Client B which verifies the refund relating to land development. - 157.
+On 11 February 2018, SM2 filed a Suspicious Activity Report with the Central Bank of the UAE in regard to Client B's transactions. - 158.
+Mr Arora states that, in regard to these transactions, he left it to EE7 and the compliance function to make the necessary inquiries of Client B and to obtain the necessary documentation from him.
+He said that, once he was advised by SM2 that a Suspicious Activity Report was required to be filed, he gave the order to do so. - 159.
 SM2 says that, despite the concerns raised by her about Client B and his transactions, "Morgan Gatsby was resistant to closing his account".

-Contraventions by MGL regarding Client B
+Contraventions by Mr Arora regarding Client B

-- 155. In relation to MGL's dealings with Client B, the DFSA finds that: - by incorrectly classifying Client B as an assessed Professional Client pursuant to COB Rule 2.3.7(1) and thereby failing to treat him as a Retail Client, MGL has contravened: - 155.1.1 COB Rule 2.3.2; - 155.1.2 COB Rule 2.3.3(1) and (2); and
+- 160. In relation to MGL's dealings with Client B, the DFSA finds that: - 160.1 by incorrectly classifying Client B as an assessed Professional Client pursuant to COB Rule 2.3.7(1) and thereby failing to treat him as a Retail Client, MGL has contravened:

+160.1.1 COB Rule 2.3.2;